justinknguyen/BeatBind/README.md

 ## Updating

-1. Copy and save your `BeatBind/lib/beatbind-config.json` file somewhere
+1. Copy and save your `BeatBind/beatbind-config.json` file somewhere
 1. Replace your `BeatBind` folder with the updated version
-1. Paste inside the `BeatBind/lib` folder your saved `beatbind-config.json` file
+1. Paste inside the `BeatBind` folder your saved `beatbind-config.json` file

 ## Troubleshooting